-All students must enroll full-time for this 8-week course, held in our Paris Program Studio in Montmartre, and the Musee du Louvre.
+All students must enroll full-time for the course, held in our Paris Program Studio in Montmartre, and the Musee du Louvre.

 Students required to find and contract their own housing in Paris.

-Our Winter at the Louvre drawing program is a unique Studio Escalier curriculum and exclusive educational opportunity for arts professionals, emerging artists and art students, offered in co-operation with the Musee du Louvre, Paris.
+Our Winter at the Louvre drawing program is an exclusive educational opportunity for arts professionals, emerging artists and art students, offered in co-operation with the Musee du Louvre, Paris.

-It offers an 8-week schedule of daily drawing in our Paris Program Studio in Montmartre (4 weeks on, one week off, 4 weeks on) with additional museum lectures and weekly critique of ongoing student drawings executed on-site at the Louvre.
+It offers a unique curriculum of drawing in our Paris Program Studio in Montmartre (15 hrs/week Mon, Tues, Wed, Thu) and weekly critique of ongoing student drawings executed on-site at the Louvre ( Thursday & Friday afternoon only).

-The course will offer lecture-demonstrations on Tuesday mornings, and critique will be given in the studio 3-4 sessions per week.
-Figure poses will vary in length between 10 minutes and two weeks (30+ hrs.), depending on the principles being discussed and taught.
+The course will offer lecture-demonstrations and critique in the figure studio 3 days per week.
+Figure poses will vary in length between 10 minutes and 20 hrs, depending on the principles being discussed and taught.

-One-on-one critiques of student work will be given weekly at the Musee du Louvre, with one of the two instructors.
-One-on-one critiques at the museum will be scheduled in advance, 45 minutes maximum per individual, once a week.
+One-on-one critiques of student work will be given weekly by instructor Timothy Stotz at the Musee du Louvre.
+One-on-one critiques at the museum will be scheduled in advance, 30-45 minutes maximum per individual.

-The sculpture halls and painting galleries of the Louvre are also open Wednesday and Friday evenings until 9:45pm, for independent drawing and occasional lectures by faculty - dates and times TBA.
+The sculpture halls and painting galleries of the Louvre are open Wednesday to Monday 9:00am to 6:00pm for independent drawing.

-Studio Escalier will assist all enrolled students to apply for a yearly museum membership (Amis du Louvre, Carte jeunes or Carte professionel), to enter and draw in the Musee du Louvre daily, at no further cost.
-(Costs 15 – 70 euros for annual membership, depending on individual status.)
+Studio Escalier advises all enrolled students to apply for a yearly museum membership online (Carte Amis du Louvre jeune, professional, famille, etc ), to enter and draw in the Musee du Louvre daily, at no further cost.
+(Costs 15 – 80 euros for annual membership, depending on individual status.)

-The Winter at the Louvre drawing program will be team-taught by the artists Timothy Stotz and Nicole Michelle Tully, and at the Louvre by Timothy Stotz.
+Winter at the Louvre will be taught in studio by founding faculty Timothy Stotz and Nicole Michelle Tully, and at the Louvre by Timothy Stotz.

 See our FACULTY page for instructor biographies and additional portfolio images.